Cinnamon

 • Allergies

-But many of the studies done have been done in cells or animals.
+But studies are limited or have only been done in cells or animals.

 Because cinnamon is unproven as a treatment, there isn’t a set dose.
 Some experts suggest 1/2 to 1 teaspoon (2-4 grams) of powder a day.
 Some studies have used between 1 gram and 6 grams of cinnamon.
 High doses might be toxic.